sunnysingh/sunnysingh.io/src/posts/tech-debt/index.md

 For any big projects that you expect to stay around for at least 5 years, you probably want to observe a framework's community long enough before making the decision to learn and use it.
 Consider the time that you put in to learning a specific framework or tool to be an investment.
 That return on investment should be a positive one.

-## The story of AngularJS and React âď¸
+## The story of AngularJS and React ⚔️

 Do you remember AngularJS?
 Many developers were using it around 5 years ago, and it was deemed the go-to framework for making a dynamic website or entire web app.
 It was even backed by Google, so what could go wrong?